trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 ...
 {% endhighlight %}

 At this point we have everything except a graph.
 I have found the most flexible graphing library to be [flot](http://www.flotcharts.org/).
-For this we need to add the base library and the three plugins we are using.
+For this we need to add the base library and the following three plugins:

+* **Threshold:** extends flot to change the colour of a line graph if the values reach above a certain value
+* **Time:** handle time series data on graphs
+* **Resize:** forces a rerender of the graphs on window resize

 {% highlight html %}
 <script type="text/javascript" src="/js/flot/jquery.flot.min.js"></script>